What to Know About Parking Ratios

 How to Calculate Parking Ratios

 A higher parking ratio means more spaces per square foot, so it should be easier to find a spot.
 A lower parking ratio means the opposite.
+So to find the minimum parking ratios for how many parking spaces are needed on a commercial property, use the following parking ratio calculation:.

 Often there is an inverse relationship.
 Likely, the more space you have, the lower the parking ratio.
 Parking ratios are only one aspect of finding the right office space, learn the rest now.